philipwisner/minimo-frontend/README.md

 The next two days I was working on just the login/signup authorization.
 Using passport when it was just an express app was super easy for me, I had it working in less than a hour, but Angular was not having it.
 It took two days of troubleshooting and writing additional functions, along with lots of googling to finally get it working.

-I then fifinishedff the week and weekend creating most of the pages and components needed for minimo based off the user stories, but there wasn't much functionality yet.
+I then finished the week and weekend creating most of the pages and components needed for minimo based off the user stories, but there wasn't much functionality yet.

 I started off the final week adding all the functionality to minimo, starting with the settings page and main profile page.
 After that was done, I worked on adding posts to the profile.
 The next day I worked on creating blogs and then being able to add posts to blogs.
 It was at this point I had too spend some time sorting the posts to only show posts that don't belong to a blog.
 I had most of the major features working by Wednesday of the second week, but there was still a lot of bugs.
 So I spent most of that day fixing all the bugs and errors, and then at the end of the day added to photo upload ability, which took a while to get working.
 Then on Thursday our internal presentation day, I decided to add a global feed to the app, which of course added more bugs so I had to leave it pretty bare.